node-pcap/node_pcap/README.md

 This structure is easy to explore with `sys.inspect`.

 Note that `node_pcap` always opens the interface in promiscuous mode, which generally requires running as root.
 Unless you are root already, you'll probably want to start your node program like this:

     sudo node test.js

+## Some Common Problems

+### TCP Segmentation Offload - TSO

+TSO is a technique that modern operating systems use to offload the burden of IP/TCP header computation to the network hardware.
+It also reduces the number of times that data is moved data between the kernel and the network hardware.
+TSO saves CPU when sending data that is larger than a single IP packet.

+This is amazing and wonderful, but it does make some kinds of packet sniffing more difficult.
+In many cases, it is important to see the exact packets that are sent, but if the network hardware is sending the packets, these are not available to `libpcap`.
+The solution is to disable TSO.

+OSX:

+    sudo sysctl -w net.inet.tcp.tso=0

+Linux (substitute correct interface name):

+    sudo ethtool -K eth0 tso off

+The symptoms of needing to disable TSO are messages like, "Received ACK for packet we didn't see get sent".

+### IPv6

+Sadly, `node_pcap` does not know how to decode IPv6 packets yet.
+Often when capturing traffic to `localhost`, IPv6 traffic will arrive surprisingly, even though you were expecting IPv4.
+A common case is the hostname `localhost`, which many client programs will resolve to the IPv6 address `::1` and then will try `127.0.0.1`.
+Until we get IPv6 decode support, a `libpcap` filter can be set to only see IPv4 traffic:

+    sudo http_trace lo0 lo0 "ip proto \tcp"

+The backslash is important.
+The pcap filter language has an ambiguity with the word "tcp", so by escaping it, you'll get the correct interpretation for this case.

+### Dropped packets

+There are several levels of buffering involved in capturing packets.
+Sometimes these buffers fill up, and you'll drop packets.
+If this happens, it becomes difficult to reconstruct higher level protocols.
+The best way to keep the buffers from filling up is to use pcap filters to only consider traffic that you need to decode.
+The pcap filters are very efficient and run close to the kernel where they can process high packet rates.

+If the pcap filters are set correctly and `libpcap` still drops packets, it is possible to increase `libpcap`'s buffer size.
+At the moment, this requires changing `pcap_binding.cc`.
+Look for `pcap_set_buffer_size()` and set to a larger value.

 ## examples/http_trace